m4rocks/fresh-cloudflare-ssg/README.md

 This is a simple package that allows you to prerender some routes programatically within Fresh and host it on Cloudflare Workers.
 This greatly improves performance and cost of hosting.

+## Notes
+* This tool is very early.
+Later on, I might turn it into a vite plugin and might even make it universal for all hosting providers;
+* This tool is meant to work with Cloudflare.
+With a few tweaks it might be possible to make it run on other hosting providers;
+* The JavaScript for the prerendered routes is still present and will not be touched;
-This package is intended for Fresh >=2.0.0 projects.
+* This package is intended for Fresh >= 2.0.0 projects;

-This tool will automatically pick up the routes folder even if it is a `src/` folder.
+* This tool will automatically pick up the `routes/` or `src/routes/` folder;
+* Partials do not work when navigating to a prerendered route;

 ## How to run